mattbierner/blog.mattbierner.com/_posts/2016-11-06-selfie-reality.md

     file: "ducky.jpg"
 ---

 {% include image.html file="ducky.jpg" description="Orwell lied.
-If you want a true picture of the future, imagine someone with a selfie stick in VR goggles, duck facing it up – forever..." %}
+If you want a true picture of the future, imagine someone with a selfie stick in VR goggles, duck facing it up—forever..." %}

 What of the selfie stick?
 A fine recording device to be sure, albeit one that seems to draw more than its fair share of derision and scorn.
 But it could be so much more!
 So recently, I put together a simple device that allows me to experience the world through my selfie stick.

 This experiment continues my exploration of what I'm calling [modded reality][modded_reality]: using technology to alter and remix one's sensory experiences.
-The device used here is simple – it streams video from a camera mounted on a selfie stick to a VR headset – yet it is extremely fun to play around with, more so than any of my previous experiments.
+The device used here is simple – it streams video from a camera mounted on a selfie stick to a VR headset—yet it is extremely fun to play around with, more so than any of my previous experiments.
 Imagine a video game style camera, but for real life.
 Top-down, over-the-shoulder, and third-person views are all possible, along with plenty of others.
 Let's take a look.

 # Setup
 {% include image.html file="spectacles.jpg" description="I see your spectacles and raise you this.<br>(Side note: Glasses with a camera?
 Is that *really* what people find exciting?
 I must be out of touch...)" %}

 I'm using the same [hardware and software detailed before](/tenome/#setup), with a Raspberry Pi streaming mjpeg video from a pair of usb web cams to an iPhone inside of a Google Cardboard headset.
-The main modification – beyond the addition of the all important selfie stick of course – is that, this time around, I tried capturing stereoscopic video.
+The main modification—beyond the addition of the all important selfie stick of course—is that, this time around, I tried capturing stereoscopic video.

 Now, I had previously explored stereoscopic vision in [my hand mounted camera experiment][hands], moving my hands/cameras next to each other to create a poor man's stereoscopic view, but proper alignment was extremely difficult to maintain.
 I also tried strapping two cameras next to each other in my [body cam experiment][body], but, again, good alignment was impossible and, in the end, it was better to just use a single camera duplicated across both eyes.